 Corrective controls

-When an attack does happen, corrective controls kick into gear.
-They can limit the danger of widespread compromise with systems that can help reboot systems, back up data, and disconnect servers from the network.
+When an attack happens, corrective controls kick into gear.
+They can limit the danger of widespread compromise with systems that can help reboot systems, backup data, and disconnect servers from the network.
 By having corrective controls in place, you’re more likely to reduce a malicious attack’s effect on your business.

-The best type of cloud security includes all of these control types to ensure maximum protection for your organization.
+The best cloud security includes all of these control types to ensure maximum protection for your organization.
 As you choose which controls to implement, there are several deployment models for launch.

 Security Considerations for Cloud Deployment Models

 Your deployment model decision really boils down to how much responsibility you’d like in protecting your cloud data and infrastructure.
-Most commonly, organizations opt for one of three deployment models:
+For the most part, organizations opt for one of three deployment models:

 Public cloud deployments